Rahul Raj: Career

 On returning to India, Rahul composed more than 100 jingles for commercials in Malayalam, Tamil, Hindi and Telugu.
 During this period, he had also composed original themes for many television productions, including shows for Asianet and Amrita TV.

-In 2003, he composed the anthem Lokaha Samastha for Amma's 50th birth anniversary, Amrithavarsam 50, which was later used as the theme song for Amrita TV.
-He composed Malayalam albums during the period, which include En Jeevane (Pularmanju pole), which was shot completely in the United States by producer–director Tom George Kolath.
-The song "Pularmanjupol Nee" from the album, rendered by Karthik and Sujatha, became an evergreen hit.

-He was given the opportunity to compose the logo theme music for the show 50 Years of Malayalam Film Music with Padma Bhusan Dr. K. J. Yesudas.

-His first feature film score and soundtrack were for Chotta Mumbai, directed by Anwar Rasheed and starring Mohanlal in the lead.
-His second release was Suresh Gopi's Time directed by Shaji Kailas.
+His first feature film score and soundtrack were for Chotta Mumbai, directed by Anwar Rasheed starring Mohanlal in the lead.
+The film was a major box-office success and became a cult classic leaving a lasting impact on Kerala's popular cinema.
+The soundtrack album became a pop culture phenomenon over the years.

-Shankar Mahadevan sang in one of his compositions for Chotta Mumbai.

-In 2008, he replaced the trio Shankar–Ehsaan–Loy as the composer of the Malayalam feature film Maya Bazar, in which he worked with the Tamil film production company Ayngaran International.
-In the same year, he became the first music composer in Malayalam movie industry to have a registered fans' association, called RRFA (Rahul Raj Fans Association), based in Thiruvananthapuram.
+In 2008, he scored a hit with Anwar Rasheed's Mammootty-starrer Annan Thampi.
+But his subsequent releases that year, including Malabar Wedding and Crazy Gopalan failed to make any impact.

-In 2009, he composed for filmmaker Shyamaprasad's Ritu, for which he subsequently won the Vayalar Award.
+His only release in 2009 was Shyamaprasad's Ritu, for which he won the Vayalar Award.
 The award was given by a jury of old school musicians including K.P.
 Udayabhanu.

 In 2010, he won the Kerala State Award for Best Background Score for Ritu.
 The same year, he was invited to University at Buffalo, The State University of New York to rework and expand Pomp and Circumstance Marches, the traditional convocation music used by them, composed by Sir Edward Elgar.
 In addition to expanding Edward Elgar's piece, he composed two original music pieces for the convocation, Dance of the Gods and The Circumstance by Rahul Raj.
 In the same year he signed a project called Mathilukalkkapuram, a sequel to Adoor Gopalakrishnan's classic Mathilukal.
 The Mammootty starrer which also had Ravi K. Chandran and Resul Pookutty on board as cinematographer and sound designer respectively was subsequently shelved.

-His only release in 2010 was Chekavar which tanked at the box-office, with the music too not appealing to the masses.
-Later in the year he was approached to score The Thriller which he declined.
-He was also approached to score two other films which were 2011 releases, Doubles and China Town both of which he rejected citing time constraints.